SY Gondola: Gondola in service today

 For today's tourists, from beginning of March to the end of October Gondola plies Coniston Water once more, operated as a thriving enterprise by the National Trust.
 All cruises start from Coniston pier, calling at Brantwood, Lake Bank, Parkamor and Monk Coniston.
 One-hour South Lake and North Lake cruises take place every day, with a final Full Lake cruise as the last sailing.
 The vessel sails anti-clockwise around the lake, and all sailings visit Brantwood, the home of John Ruskin.
 All sailings visit points around the lake upon which places in Swallows and Amazons are based.
 The South and Full Lake sailings pass close to Peel Island (Wild Cat Island in the book), whilst the North and Full Lake sailings pass by Bank Ground Farm, Coniston (Holly Howe in the book).
 All cruises access the scene of Donald Campbell's crash in Bluebird K7.
 The Full Lake cruise goes to Lake Bank – the extreme south of Coniston Water – the place from where Gondola originally picked up her passengers in the 1860s.
 The waiting room is still to be seen, restored by the Rawdon Smith Trust to the Furness Railway's livery.
 North and Full Lake sailings also pass Pier Cottage, where Gondola is maintained and where the Campbells based their boats on Coniston.

 Gondola also offers private charter sailings and the 'Engineer for the Day Experience', which gives members of the public the opportunity to join the crew for the day.
 Arriving first thing in the morning, they can shadow the engineer: lighting the fire to raise steam, polishing the engine and copperwork, oiling round, tending the fire and keeping steam during the day, following the shutting down procedure at the end of the day, interacting with passengers, and experiencing helming (steering) the boat.

 Gondola has now operated for 117 years as a passenger vessel on Coniston Water, the last 41 years of these under the conservation and management of the National Trust.
-She continues to be highly popular and very reliable.